Algorithm Selection for Software Verification using Graph Neural Networks: Background

 \subsection{Automated Software Verification Tools}

-Developments in the field of automated software verification have led to a diverse field of verification techniques.
+Developments in the field of automated software verification have led to a diverse set of verification techniques.
 Each technique has strengths and weaknesses.
-Many model checker based tools convert programs into an SMT formula in an attempt to prove no values of the free, or input, variables lead to a property violation.
-Thus, the power of the tool hinges on the SMT solver's ability to check the complex formula they provide it.
+Many model checker based tools convert programs into an SMT formula in an attempt to prove that no values of the free, or input, variables lead to a property violation.
+Thus, the power of the tool hinges on the SMT solver's ability to solve the complex formula they provide it.
 Abstract interpreters use abstract domains to characterize the variables and paths in programs.
-If an abstract domain is not precise enough to capture the behavior of the program, it can lead to the tool reporting unknown, or worse, giving an incorrect answer.
+If an abstract domain is not precise enough to capture the semantics of the program, it may over-approximate the program's behavior and produce a false-positive, showing the program is not safe when it is.

 Most modern tools do not implement a single verification technique.
 Instead, they combine techniques to make a more sophisticated verifier.
-The CPAChecker framework allows developers to build their own verification tool by combining pre-implemented techniques using a configuration file~\cite{beyer2011cpachecker}.
+For example, the CPAChecker framework allows developers to build their own verification tool by combining pre-implemented techniques using a configuration file~\cite{beyer2011cpachecker}.
 Because tools implement different sets of techniques, there is an algorithmic diversity which allows some verifiers to excel where others fail.

 The Competition on Software Verification (SV-Comp) is an annual event that evaluates verification tools on a diverse set of benchmarks, covering many program behaviors and several verification properties.
-In the most recent competition, SV-Comp 2021, 26 different verification tools competed, using some subset of over 20 techniques~\cite{beyer2021software}.
+In the most recent competition, SV-Comp 2021, 48 different verification tools competed, using some subset of over 20 techniques~\cite{beyer2022progress}.
 Table~\ref{table:diversity} provides an abbreviated look at the diversity of algorithmic implementations of tools at SV-Comp 2018, which we use in our study.
 While there are ``winners'' of the overall competition and the different categories, there is no single verifier that does best on all programs.
 This has motivated the creation of algorithm selectors using suites of tools from the competition.
-In fact, there are tools which compete using algorithm selectors ~\cite{richter2019pesco, darke2021veriabs}.
+In fact, there are tools which compete using algorithm selectors ~\cite{richter2019pesco, darke2021veriabs,GRAVES-SVCOMP22}.